An FM radio circuit is the electrical mind behind a device that can detect FM radio waves and transform them into audible sound.

 FM Radio:

-One popular kind of radio wave used for broadcasting is FM radio.
+One of the most popular form of radio wave that is used for transmission is FM radio.

-When it comes to avoid interference FM radio waves beat AM radio waves.
+When it comes for avoiding interference FM radio wavelengths are superior to AM radio waves.

-On the radio dial FM radio stations transmit between 88 and 108 MHz.
+On the radio dial FM radio stations broadcast between 88 and 108 MHz.

 AM against FM: